octostack/octostack/README.md

 - **A/B Testing:** Comparing different versions in production.
 - **Rolling Deployments:** Incremental updates without downtime.
 - **Shadow Deployments:** Testing in a production-like environment without affecting live traffic.

+### 5.5 Communication

+**Definition:** Ensuring clear and proactive communication throughout the development process.

+- **Agile Tools:** Using Jira for time tracking, assignment of ownership, comments, and workflow transitions (handoffs).
+- **Commit History:** Keeping a detailed log of changes and rationale in commit messages.
+- **Pull Requests:** Facilitating code reviews and collaborative development.
+- **Slack Channel Updates:** Real-time communication and updates on project status.
+- **Best Practices:** Leaving evidence behind through documentation, clear and concise communication, and proactive updates.

+### 5.6 Documentation and Knowledge Sharing

+**Definition:** Maintaining comprehensive documentation and facilitating knowledge transfer.

+- **Code Documentation:** Inline comments and external documentation to ensure code is understandable and maintainable.
+- **User Documentation:** Manuals and guides for end-users to ensure they can effectively use the application.
+- **Knowledge Base:** Using internal wikis or Confluence for organizing and sharing knowledge.
+- **Training and Onboarding:** Structured processes for educating new team members.

+### 5.7 Automation

+**Definition:** Leveraging automation to streamline processes and reduce manual effort.

+- **Automated Testing:** Implementing unit, integration, and end-to-end tests.
+- **Automated Deployments:** Using CI/CD pipelines to automate the release process.
+- **Infrastructure as Code:** Managing infrastructure through code to ensure consistency and repeatability.
+- **Monitoring and Alerts:** Setting up automated monitoring and alerting to detect and respond to issues promptly.

 ## Pillar 6: Testing